 In the ASN, standards are hierarchically structured: first by source; e.g., by state; within source by type; e.g., science or mathematics; within type by subtype, then by grade, etc.

 - Generate and compare multiple solutions to reduce the impacts of natural Earth processes on humans.
 (Grade 4) Details...
 View more aligned curriculum...
-Give feedback on this alignment...
+Do you agree with this alignment?
 Thanks for your feedback!

 All lessons provide a real-world engineering context, helping students understand what engineers study and create to help people live with natural hazards.
 Overview of topics by lesson: 1) introduction to natural hazards and natural disasters, 2) the structure and dynamics of the Earth, its layers, tectonic plates, continental drift and faults, 3) earthquake measurement including seismographs, and structural considerations, 4) the Earth's core and the causes, composition and types of volcanoes, 5) characteristics of and contributing factors to land and mud slides, 6) understanding tsunami formation and devastation to human-made structures, 7) various causes of flooding and the Earth's water cycle, 8) the characteristics, damage and occurrence of tornados, and structure design to withstand high winds.